It is important to note that this is a field of knowledge still being heavily researched.

 The planet of Cosma holds darkness in its history, but is home now to a great

 rehabilitation colony for monsters called Yamsylvania.
+Monsters who previously lived vicious lifestyles are now put under regulation by the government to behave civilly.
 There are bustling cities too like Stargrove Metropolis

 where incredible opportunities exist, though crime remains an issue.